eai04191/bepinex_docs/articles/dev_guide/preloader_patchers.md

 ### Logging

 BepInEx allows to either use the Standard Output (provided through `Console` class) or -- more fittingly -- the methods provided by [`System.Diagnostics.Trace`](https://msdn.microsoft.com/en-us/library/system.diagnostics.trace(v=vs.110).aspx) class.

-It is recommended to use `Trace` in the preload-time patcher, since it provides more powerful logging capabilities than other classes, and it does not create unnecessary dependencies on BepInEx.
+With BepInEx 5 you can also use @BepInEx.Logging.Logger.CreateLogSource(System.String) to use BepInEx's own logging system.

 ### Deploying and using

 Build the project as a separate DLL from the plug-in.
 Place the DLL in `BepInEx/patchers` and run the game.

 ## Notes and tips

 * **Do not reference any DLLs that you will want to patch!** Doing so will load them into memory prematurely, which will make patching impossible!
 * **Do not mix plug-in DLL with patcher DLL!** Plugins often reference assemblies that must be patched, which will cause the assemblies to be loaded prematurely.
 * You cannot patch `mscorlib.dll`.
 In addition,the following assemblies cannot be patched or replaced (BepInEx 4.0): `System.dll`, `System.Core.dll`.
+Either
-Either use Harmony or edit these assemblies permanently.
+  use Harmony or edit these assemblies permanently.
 * Because `TargetDLLs` is iterated only once, you can do initialization work there (i.e. reading a configuration file).
     Note that you don't have to specify the target DLLs on compile time:
     ```csharp
     public static IEnumerable<string> TargetDLLs